nclundsten/LuceneSearch/README.md

 Mar 28 2014

-Provides basic search and index with Lucene
+Provides basic search and index with Lucene allows for searching+displaying multiple sets of data with one search includes some views and pagination controls for the main search route

 - zendsearch is not currently in packagist
 - this module is not currently in packagist